Wang Jingchong (Five Dynasties): During Later Han

-After Liu Zhiyuan entered Kaifeng, he commissioned Wang Jinchong as a general of the imperial guards, but was not impressed by Wang at that point.
+After Liu Zhiyuan entered Kaifeng, he commissioned Wang Jingchong as a general of the imperial guards, but was not impressed by Wang at that point.
 He did not have Wang accompany him when, shortly after, Du Chongwei the military governor of Tianxiong Circuit (天雄, headquartered in modern Handan, Hebei), rose and resisted him and he then attacked Tianxiong's capital Yedu (鄴都) in response.
 Wang, however, volunteered to deliver the reports of the defender of Kaifeng (apparently, Liu's son Liu Chengxun (劉承訓)) to Liu Zhiyuan's camp.
 When he met Liu Zhiyuan to deliver the reports, he requested that he be allowed to remain in the imperial army and participate in the siege of Yedu.
 He also made many tactical proposals to Liu Zhiyuan and argued persuasively for his proposals, impressing Liu Zhiyuan.

 During the time of Du's resistance against Liu Zhiyuan (which was not successful, and Du eventually surrendered to Liu), two Liao-commissioned military governors to the west, Hou Yi (侯益) the military governor of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi) and Zhao Kuangzan (趙匡贊) the military governor of Jinchang Circuit (晉昌, headquartered in modern Xi'an, Shaanxi), were unsure of how they would be received by the Later Han emperor, and therefore submitted their realms to Later Shu's emperor Meng Chang.
 However, after Du's defeat, they both became fearful, offering to submit to Later Han and to head to Kaifeng to pay homage to the Later Han emperor, even as Later Shu forces were on the way to put those circuits firmly into Later Shu hands.
-Liu Zhiyuan decided to dispatch Wang and another general, Qi Cangzhen (齊藏珍) to the region, ostensibly against Dangxiang tribesmen who were intercepting Huigu emissaries, but in reality to take control of Jinchang and Fengxiang.
+Liu Zhiyuan decided to dispatch Wang and another general, Qi Cangzhen (齊藏珍) to the region, ostensibly against Dangxiang tribesmen who were intercepting Uyghur emissaries, but in reality to take control of Jinchang and Fengxiang.
 Before Wang departed Kaifeng, Liu summoned him into the emperor's bedroom and stated to him privately:

 By the time that Wang and Qi arrived at Jinchang's capital Chang'an in spring 948, Zhao had already left for Kaifeng.
 Wang mobilized the Jinchang troops, as well as Zhao's personal guards (which he left in Chang'an in order to alleviate fears about him), to prepare to resist Later Shu forces, although he was concerned that Zhao's personal guards might flee, and therefore considered tattooing their faces to mark them.
 Zhao's officer Zhao Siwan was enthusiastic about the idea and volunteered to be tattooed first.
 Qi found this to be a sign of treachery, and therefore suggested that Wang kill Zhao Siwan; Wang refused.
 Wang subsequently defeated the Later Shu generals Li Tinggui (李廷珪), and the Later Shu forces withdrew, particularly after Hou changed his mind and resisted them.